Click here to download the IPT 2017 Problem list in PDF format.

 There is a rumor that one policeman in a small town can tell the speed of an approaching car without using any devices – it is simply enough for him to hear the sound of the car.
 Devise a method of finding the speed of a car by measuring the sound that it emits as it approaches.
 State the precision with which your method is able to detect the speed of the car if the result is to be obtained at least 30 m before the car passes by?

-17. Magnetic fissioning of dropletsfission
+17. Magnetic fissioning of droplets

 When a Neodymium magnet is brought close to a ferrofluid droplet suspended on a superhydrophobic surface, the droplets are observed to fission.
 Determine the smallest drop size that can be created in this way.
 How does the smallest drop size depend upon important parameters (initial droplet composition and volume, magnet and surface properties, the speed and position of the magnet approaching the droplet, etc.)?